 Before cookie season comes pie season.
-And we’re in it!
 That means that we need light and extra flaky gluten free pie crust, and plenty of it.
+Actually, pie season is really any season.
+In the summertime, we make pies with summer berries and stone fruits.
+In the fall and winter, it’s all about apple pie, and maybe a pecan pie or two.

 For years and years (and years), I’d used this gluten free pie crust recipe almost exclusively for single and double crust pies alike.
 And it’s still one of my favorites.
 But this extra flaky gluten free pie crust?